Click on the questions below to learn the answer. Collapse all

 Are some rotations done at other hospitals?

 The vast majority of hospital experience is at Poudre Valley Hospital.
-Two rotations (trauma surgery and cardiology) are at the nearby Medical Center of the Rockies.
+Trauma surgery is done at the nearby Medical Center of the Rockies.
 For one week in the first year and one month in the second year, residents have a rural rotation in the small eastern Colorado towns of Yuma or Julesburg.
 Residents complete an orthopedic rotation at Copper Mountain ski area during their third year.

 Are time off and funding made available for attending conferences?

-Yes, residents are provided funding and five educational days per year to attend conferences.
+Yes, residents are provided funding and five educational days per year to attend conferences or to complete online CME.

 Feedback and supervision